 I’m giving Flock a try.
 It’s really fast compared on my Powerbook G4.
 I mean, super fast compared to a G4 optimised version of Firefox.
 They’re the same core version of Firefox too.
 I’m going to give it a try and see how I like it.
 I’m writing this in the built in blog editor.

-It doesn’t really offer tags, which means I’ll get to go back and add tags after the fact.
+It doesn’t really offer tags ((After I hit submit, it gave a spiffy tags interface.
+But, it just created a bunch of Technorati links.
+I had to go back and add my local tags through the WordPress interface.)), which means I’ll get to go back and add tags after the fact.
 It’s a WYSIWYG editor that seems okay (Wow, except it totally is screwing up that <abbr> tag back there… Invalid XHTML here we come!).